 1. Statement of responsibility 3

 2. Our organisation 4

 What we do 4

 Supporting wider Government objectives 5

 The context we operate in 5

-Going for growth 6
+Going for growth and International Education Plan for Growth 6

-Our plan for market growth
+Our plan for market growth 6

 3. Our strategic focus for 2025-26 7

 Our outcome 7

 4. Statement of performance expectations 11

 Non-financial performance measures 12

 5. Prospective financial statements 15

 Financial strategy 15

 Prospective statement of comprehensive revenue and expense 16

 Prospective statement of movements in equity 16

 Prospective statement of financial position 17

 Prospective statement of cash flows 18

 Reconciliation of forecast net deficit to net cash flow from operating activities 19

 Notes to the prospective financial statements 19

 Statement of accounting policies 20